 Trails Along the Pacific Coast in The Sea Ranch

-The Sea Ranch coastal access trails
+The Sea Ranch coastal access trail

 Extending for 10 miles along a beautiful strip of the Sonoma coast, the community known as The Sea Ranch offers panoramic views of the Pacific Ocean, sky, rocky ocean outcrops, migrating whales, and amazing sunsets.
 Most of the trails and roads in this privately-owned community are closed to the public.
 However, Sonoma County Regional Parks manages six Sea Ranch public access areas along the Pacific Coast Highway (also known as Highway 1).